-1) Each public agency shall establish, implement, and disseminate to its school-based personnel and all parents written procedures for the identification and referral of all children with disabilities aged birth through 21 years.
+Highland Free School shall establish, implement, and make available (either in writing or electronically) to its school-based personnel and all parents within Highland Free Schools boundaries of responsibility, written procedures for the identification and referral of all children with disabilities aged 3 through 21, including children with disabilities attending private schools and home schools, regardless of the severity of their disability.
+Highland Free

-2) Each public agency will require all school-based staff to review the written procedures related to child identification and referral on an annual basis and will maintain documentation of the staff review.
+School shall require appropriate school- based personnel to review the written procedures related to child identification and referral on an annual basis.
+The public education agency shall maintain documentation of school-based personnel review.